maxweber/cljs-devmode/README.md

 But then you will not see the output (stdout and stderr) of the ClojureScript compiler and therefore you cannot read the helpful error messages of the ClojureScript compiler.
-Nevertheless there is no automated way yet, to do a switch to "production mode" (e.g. invoke the Google Closure Compiler in advanced mode and move the js file to the public/cljs folder).
+Nevertheless there is no automated way to do a switch to "production mode" yet (e.g. invoke the Google Closure Compiler in advanced mode and move the resulting js file to the public/cljs folder).

 ## License